 - Cover and refrigerate for a minimum of 3 hours to overnight.
 Garnish with grated dark chocolate if using.
 The tiramisu is best served the next day.

 Tiramisu – classic Italian dessert

 Share a photo and tag us - @veganeasy — we can't wait to see it!

 Nadia is a cookbook author, recipe creator, presenter and vegan Italian expert.
-She has been creating vegan recipes since 2001 and loves to share her passion for recreating Italian classics through her blog The Vegan Italian Kitchen and her recent cookbook Discovering Vegan Italian.
+She has been creating vegan recipes since 2001 and loves to share her passion for recreating Italian classics through her blog The Vegan Italian Kitchen and her cookbooks Discovering Vegan Italian and A Vegan Summer in Southern Italy.
 See all recipes by Nadia